-Please note that Citizen Comments and Responses may be included as additional files within the CPMP Tool.
+^{}Please note that Citizen Comments and Responses may be included as additional files within the CPMP Tool.

-Program Year 4 Action Plan Citizen Participation response:

-Below is a summary of the City of Norman Citizen Participation Process, the entire document is contained in Appendix D, 2010-2014 Consolidated Plan.
+Program Year 5 Action Plan Citizen Participation response: Below is a summary of the City of Norman Citizen Participation Process, the entire document is contained in Appendix D, 2010-2014 Consolidated Plan.
+A revision of the Citizen Participation Plan is included as part of this Action Plan proposal and is attached.